iconengineering/iconengineering.github.io/fort-collins/old-town-map/index.md

 ---
 layout: redirect
 ---
-This page has relocated to [here](../../maps/fort-collins/old-town-map).
+This map has been archived.